mtynior/christmas-card/Readme.md

 ### License

-Tatooine is released under the MIT license.
-See LICENSE for details.
+This project is released under the MIT license.